aarongustafson/aaron-gustafson.com/source/_posts/2015-01-22-yawn-ie6-must-die-yawn-dot-dot-dot.markdown

 > Then there are those who feel that we can create self-fulfilling prophecies and that will make this problem go away.
 Or the nagging site banners and twitter icon overlays reminding everyone just how much of a jack ass you are about IE6.
 Yeah right.
 Amusing, I guess, but not productive.

 > Get over yourselves, already.
 There, I said it.
 Deal with it.

+I just give IE6 the mobile layout and no JS and call it a day.